Gilman Marston papers

 Description

 The papers of Gilman Marston contain correspondence with family, friends, and political acquaintances including George Barstow, Nathaniel Wright Dewey, Horace Everett, Alexander George Johnson, George Foster Shepley and Alexander Strong Wheeler.
 The letters document his rise to fame and prominence and his entry into the progressive politics of the early Republican Party.
-Also included are essays and speeches, legal and business documents, including legal opinions, pleadings, deeds and receipts, as well as and compositions done while a student at Dartmouth.
+Also included are essays and speeches, legal and business documents, including legal opinions, pleadings, deeds, and receipts, as well as and compositions done while a student at Dartmouth.
+The collection also includes an account book in which Marston kept track of his legal services, fees, and payments.

 Dates